 For facilitators, full study information will be provided at the start of the study and discussed fully with each facilitator.
-We will ask facilitators to consent to the evaluation (questionnaires and discussions [individual interviews]) of the GoActive programme by completing a consent form.
-On this consent form, facilitators will be asked to agree to the discussions being recorded, and the data being used in the study.
+We will gain 'consent by questionnaire completion' for facilitators and ask facilitators if they wish to participate in a discussion [individual interviews] of the GoActive programme.
 Interviews will take place in a mutually convenient location dependent upon facilitator work locations.